mcamilletti1/art-trivia/README.md

-# art-trivia
+# Art Trivia Game
-A game where you are shown a picture of a work of art from the Metropolitan Museum of Art and you have to guess the artist.
+## A game where you are shown a picture of a work of art from the Metropolitan Museum of Art and you have to guess the artist.